-Instruction 2 Periods per week

-Duration of SEE 3 Hours
+Instruction Duration of SEE SEE CIE Credits 2 Periods per week 3 Hours 50 Marks 50 Marks

-SEE 50 Marks

-CIE 50 Marks

-Credits 1

 - 1. To familiarize the basic concepts of blockchain. - 2.
 To provide the significance of the Ethereum blockchain. - 3.
 To introduce solidity programming for developing blockchain applications - 4.
 To explore Remix Tool for developing smart contracts. - 5.
 To explore the features of Hyper ledger Fabric .